 The color scheme of the Nationals logo was changed.
 The map became white, the inscription and the stars around the red bands were made blue.

 In 1964, the new Philadelphia 76ers logo was introduced due to the change of management and the name of the club.
 A large figure 7 in red color and 6 in blue became the new elements.
 13 stars in the form of a circle (which was formed from the sum of the two main figures 7 + 6) were depicted above the 76.

 In 1978, the new Sixers logo was presented against the background with a contour of a ball made in blue color.

-In 1998, the club presents a new emblem of Philadelphia 76ers.
+In 1998, the club presented a new emblem of Philadelphia 76ers.
 This time, it was the usual word 76ERS made in gold with a white decoration on a black background and a red-silver star on the left.
 A gold ball with blue-silver stripes is located below (visualization of the ball movement).

-In 2010, Philadelphia 76ers returns to its main traditional logo and red-blue-white color palette.
+In 2010, Philadelphia 76ers returned to its main traditional logo and red-blue-white color palette.
 The 1978 logo was put into a frame with a red background (the format is a circle in a square), and the white inscription Philadelphia was added on the blue background.
 All the elements were enclosed in a silver frame.